simeononsecurity/simeononsecurity.ch/content/articles/secure-home-network-teleworking/index.en.md

 Another crucial step in securing your home wireless network is enabling network encryption.
 Encryption ensures that the information transmitted over your network is unreadable to anyone without the encryption key.
 There are several encryption protocols available, such as WPA2, which provide strong security for your network.

 When enabling network encryption, it's important to select the most secure option available.
 WPA2 is currently the recommended encryption protocol, as it offers robust security and is widely supported by most devices.
-Older encryption protocols, such as WEP, should be avoided as they are vulnerable to various attacks.
+Older encryption protocols, such as WEP, should be avoided as they're vulnerable to various attacks.

 In addition to enabling encryption, you should also consider changing the default network name (SSID) of your wireless network.
-By using a unique and non-descriptive SSID, you make it harder for potential attackers to identify the type of router you are using, making it more challenging for them to exploit any known vulnerabilities.
+By using a unique and non-descriptive SSID, you make it harder for potential attackers to identify the type of router you're using, making it more challenging for them to exploit any known vulnerabilities.

 Also, you can enhance your network's security by enabling MAC address filtering.
 This feature allows you to specify which devices are allowed to connect to your network based on their unique MAC addresses.
 By enabling MAC address filtering, you can prevent unauthorized devices from connecting to your network, even if they have the correct network password.

 Securing your home network is an ongoing process, and it's important to regularly update your router's firmware.
 Router manufacturers often release firmware updates that address security vulnerabilities and improve overall performance.
 By keeping your router's firmware up to date, you ensure that your network remains protected against the latest threats.

-Remember, securing your home network is not a one-time task.
+Remember, securing your home network isn't a one-time task.
 It requires continuous vigilance and regular maintenance to stay one step ahead of potential threats.
 By following these basic steps, you can significantly enhance the security of your home wireless network and enjoy a safer online experience.

 ## Advanced Network Security Measures